Sam Goodman (boxer)

 Sam Goodman (born 10 October 1998) is an Australian professional boxer.
-He has challenged once for the WBA featherweight title in August 2025.
+He has held the IBF interim super bantamweight.
+He challenged for the WBA featherweight title in August 2025.

 Early life

 Hailing from Albion Park, New South Wales, Australia, Goodman was born on 10 October 1998.
 At the age of 10 years old, Goodman injured his arm while playing rugby league.
-His father who was a former rugby player (Steve) advised Sam to try boxing.
+His father, a former rugby player, advised Sam to try boxing.
 He has listed Mike Tyson and Roy Jones Jr. as his early boxing heroes, however, that would change as he got older, and he became more fond of Vasiliy Lomachenko and Oleksandr Usyk.

 Amateur career

 Goodman started his amateur career after his father suggested to go to the local PCYC Sutherland Club, he didn't thrive immediately, even admitting that he used to cry at every loss, but it didn't take him long to catch up, he also fought every week since he started amateur boxing, at the age of 12, Goodman won his first National title and took part in 100 fights in the unpaid ranks, he would peak in amateur career in 2017 world championships which he prevailed at, however he always preferred longer fights; "proper battles" as he called them, which is one reason he went professional in 2018.
 Goodman also wanted to represent Australia in the 2020 Summer Olympics, but it wasn't meant to be.
 As per BoxRec, Goodman won the Australian National Championships at "Schoolboy" age on 2012, he participated in the 2013 and 2014 National Championships Junior but would fall short at the semi-finals, on 2015 he participated in the Youth National Championships but would fail again at the semi-finals but would win a bronze medal in the 2016 version, he won the Association Internationale de Boxe Amateur (AIBA) 2016 world championships and the 2017 Oceanian championships.